 Research Network 1: Development of ICT skills, e-learning and the culture of e-learning in Lifelong Learning

-He has continued this work to develop models for different application domains: globalization of knowledge management, process management and supportive technologies for global workgroups, and e-learning, in particular the internationalization of Open Educational Resources.
-The work includes the research coordination of several national and European projects focusing on different aspects of the globalization and support of information systems development and deployment, such as Reference Modelling, Process Management, Learning Technology Standardisation, Quality Management and Quality Assurance for Education, and Mobile / Ambient Learning.
+He worked on developing models for different application domains: competency frameworks, maturity models, globalization of knowledge management, process management and supportive technologies for global workgroups, and e-learning, in particular the internationalization of Open Educational Resources.
+The work includes the research coordination of several national and European projects focusing on different aspects of the globalization and support of information systems development and deployment.

 Wang Lina, female, is an Associate Professor of Educational Technology in the Open University of China.
 She works in Research and Development Center for E-learning, Ministry of Education, and Teaching Evaluation and Teaching Supervision Office in OUC.